-They make a lovely addition to a sensory garden, and work well in our small rock garden ideas, too.
+They make a lovely addition to a sensory garden, and work well if you're on the lookout for small rock garden ideas, too.

-To make the most of your sensory garden, you'll need a comfy place to sit and take it all in.
-Position one of the best garden benches in a shady spot to shelter from the hot sun, add a soft cushion and surround with your favourite flowers.
+To make the most of your sensory garden ideas in action, you'll need a comfy place to sit and take them all in.
+Position one of the best garden benches in a shady spot to shelter from the hot sun, add a soft cushion and surround with your favorite flowers.

 Then all you need to add is a nice cup of tea to sip as you sit back and relax – a perfect way to spend an hour or two.

 Soft lighting boosts the ambience of any type of plot, and will also enable you to enjoy the features of your garden after dark.
-Mirrors hung on a wall or fence increase the feeling of space and light.
-And, by reflecting sensory features such as colourful planting or soothing greenery, will double the visual impact of your plot.
+Meanwhile, mirrors hung on a wall or fence increase the feeling of space and light.
+And, by reflecting sensory features such as colorful planting or soothing greenery, they will double the visual impact.

-You could also train foliage over one of our pergola ideas to create an intimate seating spot.
+You could also train foliage over a pergola to create an intimate seating spot.

-12. Or, create a carnival of colour with bright blooms
+17. Or, create a carnival of color with bright blooms

-And, to awaken your sense of taste, why not add in some edible varieties?
-Nasturtiums are a great choice with their peppery flavour, flame-coloured flowers, and pretty foliage.
-Head over to our guide to edible flowers for more ideas.
+And, to awaken your sense of taste, why not add in some edible flowers?
+Nasturtiums are a great choice with their peppery flavor, flame-colored flowers and pretty foliage.

-What plants are good choices for a sensory garden?
+What plants are good for a sensory garden?

 When it comes to good plants for sensory gardens, the experts at Kew Gardens have a few suggestions.
 For a bright, bold scene, they recommend the likes of Echinacea purpurea, pelargoniums, tulips, and alliums.

 You could also try a cheerful mix of wildflowers, such as common poppies, corn marigold, and ox-eye daisies.
 Ornamental grasses make a more subtle addition, adding tons of textural interest and movement.
-The team at Kew suggests Cortaderia (pampus grass).
+The team at Kew suggest cortaderia (pampas grass).

-There are lots of lovely scented plants to incorporate too.
+There are lots of scented plants to incorporate too.
 All the flowering herbs make great additions – think rosemary, lavender, and thyme.
-Other scented favourites include honeysuckle, roses, jasmine, and Daphne.
-Head over to our 5 stunning plants for spring scent for more ideas.
+Other scented favorites include honeysuckle, roses, jasmine, and daphne.
+Our guide to the different types of roses will help you pick one for your plot.

 How do you make a small sensory garden?

 Small, bowl-shaped water features or even bird baths can add to the sensory appeal without taking up much room.
 And herbs are a wonderful choice for window boxes, which take up no floorspace at all.
-And whilst we're on the topic, head over to our window box ideas for lots of lovely designs.
+And whilst we're on the topic, our window box ideas feature has lots of eye-catching designs.